TNolan01/tommy1/README.md

 <br>

 <strong>Product Management</strong>
-<p>This option allows the administrator to add and new product to the site.</p>
+<p>This option allows the administrator to add and new product to the site. </p>
 <br>

 <strong>Update Site Banner</strong>
-<p>Update Site Banner option allows the administrator to change to text content and the header of one of the text-carousels which auto slide under the image carousel on the home page.
-This allows the administrator access to put a quick message directly on the home page.</p>
+<p>Update Site Banner option allows the administrator to quickly change the text content and the header of one of the text-carousels which auto slide under the image carousel on the home page.
+This allows the administrator access to put a quick message directly on the home page. </p>
 <br>

 <strong>Newsletter</strong>
-<p>The administrator can see all products currently available as 'special offers' which would form part of the newsletter sent to subscribers.</p>
+<p>The administrator can see all products currently available as 'special offers' which would form part of the newsletter sent to subscribers. </p>
 <br>

 <strong>Email List</strong>
 <p>This link will show a list of all emails currently subscribed to the newsletter.
-From here the admin can also delete an email address from that list.</p>
+From here the admin can also delete an email address from that list. </p>
 <br>

 <p align="center" width="100%">